implydata/plywood/docs/introduction.md

 This example employees three functions:

-* `$()` creates a dataset with one empty datum inside of it.
+* `ply()` creates a dataset with one empty datum inside of it.
 This is the base of most plywood operations.

 * `apply(name, expression)` evaluates the given `expression` for every element of the dataset and saves the result as `name`.